-Refugees sheltering under tarps as they seek to rebuild their home in Bangui, Central African Republic, in 2017.
+Elections in the Central African Republic are taking place in the context of a political and humanitarian crisis.
+Refugees shelter under tarps as they seek to rebuild their home in Bangui, the capital, in 2017.
 Photo credit: VOA/Z. Baddorf (public domain)

 Freedom House Rating

 A 2017 peace agreement between the government and all but one of the armed militias did little to stop the violence.
 Fighting continues despite a new agreement signed in February 2019 that gave government roles to some of the insurgent leaders.
-The government has extremely limited – if any – power outside Bangui, the capital.
-Violence could break out again around the elections.
-Civilians continue to face attacks from various armed groups.
+In the same vein, the government has extremely limited – if any – power outside Bangui, the capital.
+Consequently, violence could break out again around the elections.
+Moreover, civilians continue to face attacks from various armed groups.

 Political parties in Central African Republic are weak – a large chunk of the National Assembly members are independents and the parties that do function tend to be vehicles for specific politicians rather than ideologies.
 Opposition party activists – and journalists who write about them – face intimidation.

 Touadéra ran for re-election, facing a total of 21 challengers.
 He won in the first round, with 53.9 percent of the vote.
 Former prime minister Dologuélé, who launched and now heads new coalition of opposition parties called Coalition de l’Opposition Démocratique 2020 (COD-2020), placed second, with 21 percent of the vote.